 A. Erosion control.
 All cut or fill slopes subject to erosion shall be planted with suitable plant materials.
 Transplants shall be well-rooted, properly set and watered as necessary.
 Perennial grasses shall be suited to the landscape and located to provide adequate cover as determined by the Board on advice of its engineers.
 In areas subject to potential serious erosion, the Board may require the planting of sod and the use of additional erosion control measures.
 A wood chip or comparable mulch shall be used with ground cover plants to minimize erosion.

 B. Slope stabilization.
-Slope is defined as the ratio of vertical rise over horizontal distance.
-Upon completion of grading and replacement of topsoil, slopes shall be appropriately stabilized to prevent erosion.
+Upon completion of grading and replacement of topsoil, slopes, as defined in § 420-1.6, shall be appropriately stabilized to prevent erosion.
 Excessively steep slopes shall not be permitted.
 An adequate slope stabilization plan shall be approved by the Board.

 C. Guide for slope stabilization.
 The following guide for slope stabilization is recommended: